-The Company's partner network revenues are primarily generated using third party distribution networks to deliver the pay-for-call or pay-per-click advertisers' listings.
-The distribution network includes mobile and online search engines and applications, directories, destination sites, shopping engines, third party Internet domains or web sites, other targeted Web-based content, and offline sources.
+The Company's partner network revenues are primarily generated using third party distribution networks to deliver the advertisers' listings.
+The distribution network includes mobile and online search engines and applications, directories, destination sites, shopping engines, third party Internet domains or web sites, other targeted Web-based content, mobile carriers and other offline sources.
 The Company generates revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
 The Company pays a revenue share to the distribution partners to access their mobile, online, offline and other user traffic.
-Other revenues include the Company's call provisioning and call tracking services, presence management services, campaign management services and natural search optimization services.
+Other revenues include the Company's call provisioning and call tracking services, presence management services, and campaign management services.

-The Company's proprietary web site traffic revenues are generated from the Company's portfolio of owned web sites which are monetized with pay-forcall or pay-per-click listings that are relevant to the web sites, as well as other forms of advertising, including banner advertising and sponsorships.
+The Company's proprietary web site traffic revenues are generated from the Company's portfolio of owned web sites which are monetized with payfor-call or pay-per-click listings that are relevant to the web sites, and other forms of advertising, including banner advertising and sponsorships.
 When an online user navigates to one of the Company's owned and operated web sites and calls or clicks on a particular listing or completes the specified action, the Company receives a fee.
+Other proprietary web site traffic revenues include domain name sales which were recognized as revenue with the launch of its Domains Marketplace in September 2013.